-If you have recently travelled internationally and have developed a fever or respiratory symptoms, use the healthdirect Symptom Checker to help you decide what to do next.
+If you have recently travelled to mainland China, and have developed a fever or respiratory symptoms, use the healthdirect Symptom Checker to help you decide what to do next.

 When you visit your doctor or the hospital emergency department, it is very important that you call before visiting to describe your symptoms and travel history.